KorfLab/algorithms/c/README.md

 Disclaimer
 ----------

-I don't encourage people in my lab to program in C. If your project requires a compiled language, I prefer that you write it in Go.
-That said, if you want to learn C for the sake of learning C, I'm all for it.
+I don't encourage people in my lab to write lab software in C. If your project requires a compiled language, I prefer that you write it in Go.
+That said, if you want to learn C for the sake of learning C, please do that.

 Resources